-Planning a civil partnership
+Planning and ending a civil partnership

 From the paperwork to the big day, here's our guide to registering, and ending, a civil partnership.

-The basics: what are civil partnerships?
+What are civil partnerships?

 A civil partnership is registered when the second civil partner signs the relevant document, while a civil marriage is registered when the couple exchange spoken words;

-Civil partners can enjoy equal treatment with married couples in a wide range oflegal matters, including:
+Civil partners can enjoy equal treatment with married couples in a wide range of legal matters, including:

 - Tax, including inheritance tax;